kyma-project/test-infra/development/tools/cmd/yamlmerge/README.md

 ## Overview

-This commandline tool enables merging of YAML files on a given path into one file.
-It should be used to create a starter.yaml file from the components in the `/prow/cluster/components` path, to generate a file that is of the contents of `/prow/cluster/starter.yaml`.
+This command-line tool enables merging YAML files on a given path into one file.
+It simply creates a`starter.yaml` file from the component configurations under the `/prow/cluster/components` path, and generates a file that includes the content of `/prow/cluster/starter.yaml`.

 ## Usage